-5.0 USE OF TIEBREAKER

-5.1 The oversubscription criteria are listed in the order we apply them.
+5.0 USE OF TIEBREAKER 5.1 The oversubscription criteria are listed in the order we apply them.
 If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used.
 Tie-breaker: If two or more children are tied for the last place, a lottery will be drawn by an independent person, not employed by the school or working in Children's Service Directorate at the local authority.

-6.0 SIBLINGS, TWINS AND MULTIPLE BIRTHS

-6.1 If twins, multiple birth children or brothers and sisters in the same year group are split by operation of the oversubscription criteria, the school will go above its Published Admission Number to accommodate all children unless this would make the class too large and prejudice the education of the other children.
+6.0 SIBLINGS, TWINS AND MULTIPLE BIRTHS 6.1 Where multiple birth children are split by operation of the oversubscription criteria, the school will accommodate all children unless this would make the class too large and prejudice the education of the other children.
+6.2 If brothers and sisters in the same year group are split by operation of the oversubscription criteria, the school will accommodate all children unless this would make the class too large and prejudice the education of the other children.

-7.0 APPEALS

-- 7.1 If it is necessary to refuse a place to a child, the applicant will be advised of their right of appeal. - 7.2 The procedure for appeals relating to admissions will be in accordance with all relevant legislation.
+7.0 APPEALS 7.1 In all cases where a place is refused at a school the applicant will be informed of their right of appeal to an independent panel.
+The decision of the independent panel is binding on all parties.
+Details of how to appeal a decision to refuse admissions will be communicated to the applicating at the time of the refusal and will also be available on the Lincolnshire County Council website.
+7.2 The procedure for appeals relating to admissions will be in accordance with all relevant legislation.
 They are independent and organised by the County Council Legal Services Section and entirely separate from the admission system.
-The decision of the appeal panel is binding on all parties. - 7.3 Information about the appeals procedure will be outlined on the response letter or can be found at www.lincolnshire.gov.uk/schooladmissions or in the document "Going to Primary School in Lincolnshire".
+The decision of the appeal panel is binding on all parties.
+7.3 Information about the appeals procedure will be outlined on the response letter or can be found at www.lincolnshire.gov.uk/schooladmissions or in the document "Going to Primary School in Lincolnshire".